itzemanuelj/Creating-a-Windows-Bootable-Drive/README.md

 ### Step 1: Download Windows 11 via Media Creation Tool

-1. Head over to your favorite web browser and search **Download Windows Iso**
+1. Head over to your favorite web browser and search **Download Windows Iso**.

 2. You should see Microsoft offical website [Microsoft ](https://www.microsoft.com/en-us/software-download/windows11) .
 3. Scroll down a bit an click **Download Now** button.
 Above that will be Create Windows 11 Installation Media.